 - One of the things people forget to do is to track their income.
 Make a spreadsheet, see how much is coming in each month, know how much you need to live each month and what would be excess.
 Stay organized in the beginning and you’ll avoid stress later.

-Kenzie has taken full advantage of what the Contena Academy and her coach, Amanda, have had to offer, and has made that into her own.
+Kenzie has taken full advantage of what Contena Academy and her coach, Amanda, have to offer, and has made that into her own.
 We also love that Kenzie is one of the millennials who are crushing it as freelance writers.